 - Paint for Perfection: Once dry, take your vase outside or to a well-ventilated area and apply 2-3 thin, even coats of matte spray paint.
 Let each coat dry before applying the next.

-- Optional Seal: For added durability, apply a matte clear sealer spray.
+- Optional Seal: For added durability, apply a matte clear sealer.

 Troubleshooting—Air-Dry Clay Vases: Cracks?
 Roll thinner and let layers dry fully before painting; patch hairlines with a damp fingertip.
 Lifting clay on glass?
 Lightly scuff the glass and wipe with alcohol first.
 Streaky paint?
 Use two light matte coats, 10–12″ away, letting each dry.
 Want durability?
 Finish with a matte clear sealer.